Heroic though they might be, Adventurers

 , gaining Insight

-into mysteries that have unfurled over the course of the campaign.Research
+that have unfurled over the course of the campaign.Research

 or buying drinks for the locals to pry rumors and gossip from their lips.